Which Mushrooms Contain Ergothioneine?

 L-ergothioneine (ERG) is a sulfur-containing amino acid derived from (the metabolite of histidine).
 It is distributed in certain tissues and organs in mammals, especially red blood cells (about 1 to 2 mmol/L) and the sperm of certain animals.
 It was isolated by Charles Tanret in 1909 from Ergots (Claviceps purpurea), the yeast-like Scleria Ergots, and Microcephalic Ergots.
 It is now found to be synthesized by certain microorganisms, such as fungi, Streptococcus, and Mycobacterium, and it may be absorbed and stored in plants and animals.

-Although no experimental studies have shown that animals can synthesize ergothioneine on their own, there is certainly a pathway for the absorption and accumulation of ergothioneine within the cells of animals.
-The highest concentrations of L-ergothioneine are found in mushrooms, and you might wonder what mushrooms contain ergothioneine.
+Although no experimental studies have shown that animals can synthesize ergothioneine on their own, there is certainly a pathway for the absorption and accumulation of the substance within the cells of animals.
+The highest concentrations of L-ergothioneine are found — unsurprisingly — in mushrooms.

 Which Mushrooms Contain Ergothioneine?

 Mushrooms that contain ergothioneine include the pine mushrooms, oyster mushrooms, shiitake mushrooms, king boletes, porcinis, chanterelles, and enokitakes.
 Porcini, oyster, and Maitake mushrooms contain the highest amounts of ergothioneine.
-Other varieties, like shiitake and black beans, contain lower amounts of ergothioneine.
+Other varieties, like shiitake and black beans, contain lower amounts of the compound.

 More Info on Ergothioneine in Mushrooms